Everything you thought about reverse mortgages was wrong... Watch this!

 *This material has not been reviewed, approved or issued by HUD, FHA or any government agency.
 The company is not affiliated with or acting on behalf of or at the direction of HUD/FHA or any other government agency.

-Equity Edge Reverse Mortgage (“Equity Edge”) is Reverse Mortgage Funding LLC’s proprietary loan program, and it is not affiliated with the Home Equity Conversion Mortgage (HECM) loan program, which is insured by FHA.
-Equity Edge is available to qualified borrowers who also may be eligible for HUD, FHA’s HECM program or are seeking loan proceeds that are higher than HUD, FHA’s HECM program limit.
-Equity Edge currently is available only for eligible properties in select states.
+Equity Elite Reverse Mortgage (“Equity Elite”) is Reverse Mortgage Funding LLC’s proprietary loan program, and it is not affiliated with the Home Equity Conversion Mortgage (HECM) loan program, which is insured by FHA.
+Equity Elite is available to qualified borrowers who also may be eligible for HUD, FHA’s HECM program or are seeking loan proceeds that are higher than HUD, FHA’s HECM program limit.
+Equity Elite currently is available only for eligible properties in select states.
 Please contact your loan originator to see if it is currently available in your state.